Toooomey/primal-gym/README.md

 This shifts the burger menu to the right on mobile devices and clearly displays the navbar brand.

-* Footer icons displayed off-center on safari and IOS devices
+* Footer icons displayed off-center on safari and IOS devices.

 ![Mockup](https://i1.lensdump.com/i/gcVEv1.png)